-Sigourney Weaver's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Sigourney Weaver's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Sigourney Weaver is a successful actress and film producer who is best known for her starring roles in the movies Ghostbusters and the Alien trilogy.